Sonic Dash: Development and release

 Sonic Dash was developed by Hardlight, a development studio under Sega Europe.
 Hardlight was founded by Chris Southall, a former Codemasters employee who helped to found Sega Racing Studio.
 According to Southall, Sega's desire to develop more mobile games led to Hardlight's foundation in 2012.
 Around the time of Hardlight's relaunch of Sonic Jump in October 2012, the studio was working on Sonic the Hedgehog and Crazy Taxi games.
 Although initially faced with difficulty deciding which to develop, Sega Sammy Holdings president and chief operating officer (COO) Haruki Satomi saw a demo of Sonic Dash and liked it so much that he insisted it be developed.
 Southall stated that the concept for Sonic Dash began with looking at elements of Sonic games and deciding what gameplay aspects would work on a mobile phone.
 He called an into-the-screen running game an "obvious thing" and not unlike some sequences in the console game series.

 Sonic Dash was initially scheduled for a Christmas 2012 release, but was delayed to March 2013.
 In a November 2012 interview with UK toy trade magazine Toys 'n' Playthings, Sega Europe employee Sissel Henno confirmed that Sega would have "several new digital titles" in 2013.
 On February 28, 2013, the title Sonic Dash was spotted on a listing from a LinkedIn profile.
 On March 1, 2013, Sega announced the game, with an official press release going out on March 4.
 The game was announced as an exclusive for mobile phones, with iOS the only platform explicitly mentioned, stating that it would be available on the App Store "soon".
 Although the game was initially released as a paid application, it was made free-to-play a month later.
 According to Southall, the decision to make the app free took significant internal discussion.
 He stated, "Coming from a long console history, the concept of free-to-play for a company like Sega was a hot topic for discussion."
 An Android version was released on November 26, 2013, and a Windows Phone and PC release occurred on December 3, 2014.
-An arcade cabinet version was also released as Sonic Dash Extreme, after being revealed at the IAAPA Attractions Expo in Orlando, Florida in November 2015.
-A version of the game without advertisements or microtransations, titled Sonic Dash+, was released via Apple Arcade on April 8, 2022.

 According to Southall in a November 2017 interview, Hardlight was continuing to work on updates for Sonic Dash.
 In a February 2020 interview, new Hardlight studio manager Neall Jones expressed the studio's surprise at the longevity of Sonic Dash, having been downloaded more than 350 million times and earned more than US$10.1 million.
 He spoke on the implementation of new features to keep the game interesting, as well as additions from the Sonic the Hedgehog film.